J. E. Savill: Return to England

 Shortly after his 1882 triumph with The Assyrian, Savill and family left for England, and lived in St Martin's, Stamford, Lincolnshire.
 The eldest daughter married the son of a war hero; the youngest married an Earl.

 He was involved in thoroughbred racing in England, and had a horse named Ringmaster who won some good races.

 In May 1909 he was committed for trial at the Meath Assizes charged with feloniously shooting at one Charles Fortescue Uniacke at Dunboyne, near Dublin on 19 May 1909.
 He had been summoned to Uniacke's house "The Villa" by his wife, promising that she would be alone.
 (This was not a romantic tryst: Savile had apparently written to her father and cousin letters containing some accusation.)
 He entered the drawing room and her husband appeared.
 A scuffle ensued between them and Savile drew his revolver, which went off harmlessly, though whether deliberate or accidental is unknown.

 His death in 1920 went unremarked in the Australian press.
 Others who sailed to the Colonies, made a fortune and promptly returned to England with their new-found wealth, met a similar fate.

 Personality

-Savill was a handsome and immaculately groomed man who dressed well, and was seldom seen out-of-doors without kid gloves.
+Savill was seldom seen out-of-doors without kid gloves.